cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 This file should be saved as *mapping.json* and exist in the corresponding entity folder.
 For example, the mapping.json file for the *store_name* entity should exist in the following location:

 .. image:: /images/directory5.png
-    :width: 500px
+    :width: 300px
     :align: center

 Data Collection
 ---------------

 The most important component of developing a production quality entity resolver is collecting a high quality and dense set of synonyms.
 These synonyms allow the resolver to consistently resolve to a given entity that it is often referred to by different terms.
 Synonyms can be generated in house or by using a crowdsourcing tool such as Mechanical Turk.
 For some use cases you may also be able to find existing synonym data sets.
-An important question is - what makes a synonym high quality?
-Here we will give some general synonym generation guidelines.
+An important question is - *what makes a synonym high quality?* Here are some general synonym generation guidelines:

 1. The best synonyms are textually different but semantically similar.
 For example, *Beef rice bowl* as a synonym for *Gyudon*